 About the Parallel Thimble Shoal Tunnel Project:

-The massive TBM, currently being manufactured in Germany by Herrenknecht, at 42 feet in diameter and over 325 feet long, will excavate a one mile long, $756 million tunnel under Thimble Shoal Channel in the Chesapeake Bay.
+The massive TBM, manufactured in Germany by Herrenknecht, at 42 feet in diameter and over 325 feet long, will excavate a one mile long, $756 million tunnel under Thimble Shoal Channel in the Chesapeake Bay.
 The new bored tunnel will run parallel to the CBBT’s existing tunnel that carries more than 4 million vehicles each year under the waters of the Chesapeake Bay.
 The new tunnel will carry two lanes of southbound traffic while the existing tunnel will carry two lanes of northbound traffic.
 Upon completion, it will become the first transportation tunnel constructed by a TBM in the Hampton Roads area.